torch-core/tolk-auth/README.md

 Role permissions allow assigning roles to specific opcodes.
 Only users with matching roles can call them.

-For example, in the Counter contract, you can set a "Reset Role" so only addresses with this role can call `ResetCounter`.
+For example, in the Counter contract, you can set a "Reset Role" so only addresses with this role can call `OP_RESET`.

 To determine if a user can call a specific opcode:
 - First, check if the opcode is public.
 If yes, pass.